state-alchemists/zrb/README.md

 Python task is very powerful to do complex logic.
 You can also use `async` function if you think you need to.

-# Defining a Cmd task
+# Define a Cmd task

 You can define a Cmd task by using `CmdTask` class.